The full ad → revenue flowSave my seat

 • .env, not chat.
 Same rule as the Humblytics API key.
 The token belongs in environment variables loaded from a .env file the agent sources, not pasted into a CLAUDE.md or a Slack thread.

-Get those three right and an agent running meta ads is operationally safer than most humans clicking around in Ads Manager.
+Get those rules right and an agent running meta ads is operationally safer than most humans clicking around in Ads Manager.

 Get started